docusign/code-examples-powershell/README.md

 1. Extract the Quickstart ZIP file or download or clone the code-examples-powershell repository.
 1. In File Explorer, open your Quickstart folder or your code-examples-powershell folder.
 1. To configure the launcher for [JWT Grant](https://developers.docusign.com/platform/auth/jwt/) authentication, create a copy of the file config/settings.example.json and save the copy as config/settings.json.
-   1. Add your API Username.
-On the [Apps and Keys](https://admindemo.docusign.com/authenticate?goTo=apiIntegratorKey) page, under **My Account Information**, copy the **API Username** GUID and save it in settings.json as your `IMPERSONATION_USER_GUID`.
+   1. Add your User ID.
+On the [Apps and Keys](https://admindemo.docusign.com/authenticate?goTo=apiIntegratorKey) page, under **My Account Information**, copy the **User ID** GUID and save it in settings.json as your `IMPERSONATION_USER_GUID`.
    1. Add your integration key.
 On the [Apps and Keys](https://admindemo.docusign.com/authenticate?goTo=apiIntegratorKey) page, under **Apps and Integration Keys**, choose the app to use, then select **Actions** > **Edit**.
 Under **General Info**, copy the **Integration Key** GUID and save it in settings.json as your `INTEGRATION_KEY_JWT`.
    1. Generate an RSA key pair, if you don’t already have one.
 Under **Authentication**, select **+ GENERATE RSA**.
 Copy the private key and save it in a new file named config/private.key.
    1. Add the launcher’s redirect URI.
 Under **Additional settings**, select **+ ADD URI**, and set a redirect URI of http://localhost:8080/authorization-code/callback.
 Select **SAVE**.
    1. Set a name and email address for the signer.
 In settings.json, save an email address as `SIGNER_EMAIL` and a name as `SIGNER_NAME`.
 **Note:** Protect your personal information.
-Please make sure that settings.json will not be stored in your source code repository.
+Please make sure that your settings.json and private.key files will not be stored in your source code repository.
 1. Run the launcher.
 In the root folder, right-click the **launcher** file and select **Run with PowerShell** > **Open**
 1. Select an API when prompted in Windows PowerShell.
 1. Select **JSON Web Token** when authenticating your account.